 The sound character of Katana is neutral and slightly warmer side.
 Highly resolved high frequencies accompanier with detailed and refined mid frequencies and tight bass response.
 Katana is technically superior earphone which it proves its masterfully tuning.
 I was not expecting that kind of technical earphone, so I surprised when I listened first.
 Katana has different tuning than the original Kaiser 10.
 Katana shows it skills technical and detailed performance instead of K10’s emotional and musical presentation.

-Mid frequencies are another amazing part of Katana.
+Mid frequencies are another amazing part of the Katana.
 It is highly resolved, open and crystal clear.
 General presentation closest to neutral side.
 Same as highs, Katana’s mid frequencies also in brighter side.
 Layering and detail level are top-notch.

-Bass has good weight and extension, but it’s not the best part of Katana.
+Bass has good weight and extension, but it’s not the best part of the Katana.
 It’s not a bass-head earphone, so don’t expect like earthquake bass response, but the bass has the right amount of quantity.
 It is not bleeding or dominating the general sound, but it is doing its job when it calls.
 Bass is very well done with superior decay and prat.
-I have to admit that some of the genres bass feels light, but you can upgrade your stock cable with the copper one, it improves bass region of Katana positively.
-Bass is tight and fast which it is good for some kind genres and rock music.
+I have to admit that some of the genres bass feels light, but you can upgrade your stock cable with the copper one, and it improves bass region of Katana positively.
+Bass is tight and fast which it is good for some kind of genres and rock music.
 I listened some of AC/DC tracks and it was quite satisfied.
 It never loses its control and mix the fast passages of the tracks.

 The Katana has quite wide soundstage and this wideness add some air on the presentation.
 The locations of the instruments are amazingly positioned and all instruments can be picked very clearly.
 As I said before, instrument realism and dynamics are really amazing.
 Imagining and holographic 3D soundstage makes you smile.